Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 - Risk level (Low / Medium / High)

-5.2 Onboarding Guidance
+5.2 Setup and Configuration Guidance

 - Auto-generated DNS records

-- One-click copy for records
+- One-click copy and setup guidance

-- Real-time configuration status check
+- Real-time validation of configuration status

 5.3 Risk Control Policy Engine